 FREE Field Trips for Rhode Island Public Schools

-Every Thursday in October Rhode Island public school teachers can book free field trips (transportation included!) to the Rhode Island State House for programming provided by the Carter Roger Williams Initiative, Rhode Island State Archives, Roger Williams National Memorial and the Tomaquag Museum.
+Rhode Island public school teachers can book free field trips (transportation included!) to the Rhode Island State House for programming provided by the Carter Roger Williams Initiative, Rhode Island State Archives, Roger Williams National Memorial and the Tomaquag Museum.

-Foundations of Early Rhode Island History
+Perspectives of Early Rhode Island History

 This program will focus on 17th century Rhode Island history with special attention to different perspectives on Rhode Island’s founding.
 Students will hear from local experts on the First Peoples of Rhode Island, Roger Williams, and will examine primary sources from the Rhode Island State Archives.
 Each session will broaden student understanding of different interpretations of history based on who is telling the story, and the use of primary and secondary sources, and oral histories.